omkar127/-Ginie-SEO-Marketing-.github.io/README.md

 # My Static Website

-Welcome to My Static Website!
+Welcome to Genie!
 This project is a simple static site that showcases my work and provides information about my services.
 The site is hosted for free on GitHub Pages.

 ## Table of Contents